rababalmadi/Arduino-Parking-Sensor/README.md

 An embedded system that measures the distance to an obstacle in real time and provides a progressive visual alert using 6-LED.

 **Main Components:**

-Arduino Uno: The microcontroller that processes data and controls the outputs.
+-Arduino Uno: The microcontroller that processes data and controls the outputs.

 -HC-SR04 Ultrasonic Sensor: Measures distance by emitting high-frequency sound waves and calculating their return time (Time-of-Flight principle).